-Yahoo! is a global Internet communications, commerce and media company that offers a comprehensive branded network of services to more than 145 million individuals each month worldwide.
-As the first online navigational guide to the Web, www.yahoo.com is the leading guide in terms of traffic, advertising, household and business user reach, and is one of the most recognized brands associated with the Internet.
-Yahoo! also provides online business services designed to enhance the Web presence of Yahoo!'s clients, including audio and video streaming, store hosting and management, and Web site tools and services.
-Yahoo!'s global Web network includes 23 local world properties outside the United States.
+Yahoo! is a global Internet communications, commerce and media company that offers a comprehensive branded network of services to more than 180 million individuals each month worldwide.
+As the first online navigational guide to the Web, www.yahoo.com is the leading guide in terms of traffic, advertising, household and business user reach.
+The Company also provides online business and enterprise services designed to enhance the productivity and Web presence of Yahoo!'s clients.
+These services include Corporate Yahoo!, a popular customer enterprise portal solution, audio and video streaming, store hosting and management, and Web site tools and services.
+The Company's global Web network includes 24 World properties.
 Yahoo! has offices in Europe, Asia Pacific, Latin America, Canada and the United States, and is headquartered in Santa Clara, California.